joeyjenhuang/eci-586/README.md

 ## Course Texts

 There are several required textbooks for this course, all of which are freely available online or through the NCSU Library.
-Supplemental course readings and content (e.g. articles, videos) will also be provided through the Moodle course site.
-You will also be asked to locate articles of interest for our discussions and I highly recommend that you link Google Scholar to the NCSU Library: <https://www.lib.ncsu.edu/articles/google-scholar>
+Supplemental course readings and content (e.g. articles, videos) will also be provided at no cost through the Moodle course site.
+You will also be asked to locate articles of interest for our discussions and I highly recommend that you link Google Scholar to the NCSU Library: <https://www.lib.ncsu.edu/articles/google-scholar>.

 ### Required

 1. Krumm, A., Means, B., & Bienkowski, M. (2018). [*Learning analytics goes to school: A collaborative approach to improving education.*](https://catalog.lib.ncsu.edu/catalog/NCSU4862134) Routledge.
-Digital copy available through NCSU Library.

 2. Estrellado, R. A., Freer, E. A., Mostipak, J., Rosenberg, J. M., & Velásquez, I. C. (2020). [*Data science in education using R*.](https://datascienceineducation.com) Routledge.

 3. Lang, C., Siemens, G., Wise, A., & Gasevic, D. (Eds.).
 (2017). [*Handbook of learning analytics*.](https://www.solaresearch.org/publications/hla-17/) New York, NY, USA: SOLAR, Society for Learning Analytics and Research.

-4. Carolan, B. V. (2013).
-[Social network analysis and education: Theory, methods & applications.](https://catalog.lib.ncsu.edu/catalog/NCSU2803782)Sage Publications.
+4. Carolan, B. V. (2013). [*Social network analysis and education: Theory, methods & applications*.](https://catalog.lib.ncsu.edu/catalog/NCSU2803782) Sage Publications.

 ### Optional